okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Replace a Resource Set

-Replaces a resource set by `resourceSetId`
+Replaces a Resource Set by `resourceSetId`

 ### Example
 ```csharp